maxtoroq/MvcAccount/docs/api/MvcAccount.Password.Reset/ErrorMessageViewModel/README.md

 ErrorMessageViewModel Class
 ===========================
-Holds data for the ResetPasswordNotFoundMessage view.
+Holds data for the _ErrorMessage view.

 Inheritance Hierarchy